The descriptor string in ASCII format. It may include a "*" to denote an arbitrary index (aka ranged descriptors).

 Creates and returns an instance of bitcoinjs-lib

-'s interface with the scriptPubKey
+Payment's interface with the scriptPubKey of this Output.

-Returns the compiled Script Satisfaction if this Output
+Returns the compiled Script Satisfaction if this Output was created

 using a miniscript-based descriptor.